Noviodunum (Switzerland): Trade

 The Colonia, which was located along roads with Lyon, the capital of the Gauls, Aventicum, Augusta Raurica, Valais and Italy and connected by waterways to the Mediterranean and the Rhine was benefited from trade across the Western Roman Empire.
 A port, likely in what is now district Rive, allowed the Colonia to participate in the Lake Geneva trade.
 Imports included: luxury tableware or products from the Mediterranean, such as amphorae of wine, oil, or fish sauce.
 However very little is known about exports from the Colonia.
 The only evidence of exports is a bronze tablet, found near Regensburg (Castra Regina).
 It bore the name of the bronze craftsman L. Cusseius Ocellio, who worked in Noviodunum.

-The agricultural estates on the outskirts of the Colonia are expected to had been profitable, but the lack of archaeological findings about the type of management, the size of farms and density of the farmers, mean that very little is known about the early farms.
+The agricultural estates on the outskirts of the Colonia are expected to have been profitable, but the lack of archaeological findings about the type of management, the size of farms and density of the farmers, mean that very little is known about the early farms.
 Later, a number of villas, large landed estate with luxurious mansions, were built around the town.
 The villas brought city comforts and Roman lifestyle on the rural areas.
 One example of this form of Romanization, the villa of Commugny with its peristyle, baths, mosaics and high quality wall paintings was built in the years between 35 and 45 AD.